-- For same-sex couples who were considered married for federal tax purposes as of Sept.
+- No substantive changes. - For same-sex couples who were considered married for federal tax purposes as of Sept.
 16, 2013, but did not file a joint-return for taxable years ending before that date because such holdings were not effective at the time of filing, such returns will be treated as spouses filing separately with the option to file jointly. - For same-sex couples who filed joint returns for taxable years ending prior to Sept.
-13, 2013, the period for filing a claim for credit or refund is extended for the period prescribed

-- by law as if the return were filed for the taxable year during the date of enactment of this act. - Impact: Same-sex couples who were married prior to Sept.
-2013 but did not file joint returns before that date may go back and refile those returns jointly.
+13, 2013, the period for filing a claim for credit or refund is extended for the period prescribed by law as if the return were filed for the taxable year during the date of enactment of this act. - Impact: Same-sex couples who were married prior to September 2013 but did not file joint returns before that date may go back and refile those returns jointly.
 Same-sex couples who filed jointly during that time will have three years from the date of enactment to file a claim for a credit or refund.

-Section 138514.
-Allowance of Deduction for Certain Expenses of the Trade or Business of Being an Employee.
+SFC Section 128509 [House Version 138514].
+Allowance Of Deduction For Certain Expenses Of The Trade Or Business Of Being An Employee.

-- Allows individuals to deduct up to \$250 from gross income for dues paid to a labor organization (i.e., labor union). - Expenses must be attributable to the performance of services by a taxpayer as an employee, and the taxpayer must remain a member of the union through the end of the year. - Applies to taxable years beginning after Dec.
+- No substantive changes. - Allows individuals to deduct up to \$250 from gross income for dues paid to a labor organization (i.e., labor union). - Expenses must be attributable to the performance of services by a taxpayer as an employee, and the taxpayer must remain a member of the union through the end of the year. - Applies to taxable years beginning after Dec.
 31, 2021, and before Jan.
+1, 2026.

-1, 2026. - Impact: Promotes membership in labor organizations by subsidizing the costs of annual dues.
+• Impact: Promotes membership in labor organizations by subsidizing the costs of annual dues.

-Section 138515.
-Temporary Increase in Employer-Provided Child Care Credit.
+SFC Section 128510 [House Section 138515].
+Temporary Increase In Employer-Provided Child Care Credit.

-- Increases the credit for qualified child care expenditures from 25% to 50% and the dollar limitation from \$150,000 to \$500,000.
+- No substantive changes. - Increases the credit for qualified child care expenditures from 25% to 50% and the dollar limitation from \$150,000 to \$500,000.
 The maximum credit amount is now \$250,000. - Places a \$1.5 million limitation on qualified child care resource and referral expenditures and maintains the 10% credit. - This provision is effective for taxable years beginning after Dec.
 31, 2021, and before Jan.
 1, 2026. - Impact: Increases the credit amount an employer may receive for qualified child care expenditures and qualified resource and referral expenditures.

-Section 138516.
-Payroll Credit for Compensation of Local News Journalists.
+SFC Section 128511 [House Section 138516].
+Payroll Credit For Compensation Of Local News Journalists.